 Furthermore, a third party may claim that we or our manufacturing or commercialization partners are using inventions covered by the third party's patent rights and may go to court to stop us from engaging in our normal operations and activities, including making or selling our product candidates.
 These lawsuits are costly and could affect the results of our operations and divert the attention of managerial and technical personnel.
 There is a risk that a court could determine that we or our commercialization partners are infringing the third party's patents and order us or our partners to stop the activities covered by the patents.
 In addition, there is a risk that a court could order us or our partners to pay the other party damages for having violated the other party's patents.
 We have agreed to indemnify certain of our commercial partners against certain patent infringement claims brought by third parties.
 The biotechnology industry has produced a proliferation of patents, and it is not always clear to industry participants, including us, which patents cover various types of products, manufacturing processes or methods of use.
-The coverage of patent is subject to claim construction by the courts, which is not always or methods of use either do not infringe the patent claims of the relevant patent and/or that the patent claims are invalid, and we may not be able to do this.
+The coverage of patents is subject to claim construction by the courts, which is not always predictable or reasonable.
+If we are sued for patent infringement, we would need to demonstrate that our products, manufacturing processes or methods of use either do not infringe the patent claims of the relevant patent and/or that the patent claims are invalid, and we may not be able to do this.
 Proving invalidity, in particular, is difficult since it requires a proof by clear and convincing evidence to overcome the presumption of validity enjoyed by issued patents.

 As some patent applications in the United States may be maintained in secrecy until the patents are issued, because patent applications in the United States and many foreign jurisdictions are typically not published until eighteen months after filing, and because publications in the scientific literature often lag behind actual discoveries, we cannot be certain that others have not filed patent applications for technology covered by our issued patents or our pending applications, or that we were the first to invent the technology.
 Our competitors may have filed, and may in the future file, patent applications covering technology similar to ours.
 Any such patent applications may have priority over our patent applications or patents, which could further require us to obtain licenses to these issued patents covering such technologies.
-For patent applications filed before the Leahy-Smith Act, if another party has filed a United States patent application on invention in the United States.
+For patent applications filed before the Leahy-Smith Act, if another party has filed a United States patent application on inventions similar to ours, we may have to participate in an interference proceeding declared by the USPTO to determine priority of invention in the United States.
 The costs of these proceedings could be substantial, and it is possible that such efforts would be unsuccessful if, unbeknownst to us, the other party had independently arrived at the same or similar invention prior to our own invention, resulting in a loss of our U.S. patent position with respect to such inventions.

 Some of our competitors may be able to sustain the costs of complex patent litigation more effectively than we can because they have substantially greater resources.
-In addition, any uncertainties resulting from the initiation and continuation of any litigation or inter partes review proceedings could have a material adverse effect on our ability to raise the funds necessary to continue our operations.
+In addition, any uncertainties resulting from the initiation and continuation of any litigation or interpartes review proceedings could have a material adverse effect on our ability to raise the funds necessary to continue our operations.